 Maxi-Lock Stretch thread is a textured nylon thread that is soft like yarn.
 It is used to sew stretchy fabrics like swimwear or fitness clothes.
 It creates a smooth seam that can move with the fabric.

-The recommended needle size to use when sewing with this stretch thread is 90/14.
-There are many colors available to coordinate with your sewing project.
+The recommended needle size when sewing with this stretch thread is 90/14.
+Many colors are available to coordinate with your sewing project.

-When sewn with a rolled hem seam, it can create a nice finished edge.![Sew a Napkin Stretch Thread]()
+Sewn with a rolled hem seam can create a nice finished edge.

 How to make a cloth napkin